garrandall/popular-music-data/tracks/i-want-it-all-warren-g-mack-10.md

 Diamond rings, gold chains and champagne
 Shit, everydamn thing
 I want it all; houses, expenses
-My own business, a truck, hmm, and a couple o' Benz's I want it all; brand new socks and drawls
+My own business, a truck, hm, and a couple o' Benz's
+I want it all; brand new socks and drawls
 And I'm ballin everytime I stop and talk to y'all
 I want it all, all, all, all
 I want it all, all, all, all, all